CraigClark/imm-ux-design-class/lessons/class11/classSummary11.md

 ### Design Thinking

-Design thinking is the strategic process we use to problem solve our designs.
+Design thinking is the strategic process we use to problem-solve our designs.
 It helps us to focus our work on solutions that are focused on benefitting the end user.

 ## Resources